wilfz/CLCL/readme_en.txt

 ・Ver 0.2.0 -> Ver 1.0.0
 	・Recreated
 	 Data and settings will not be carried over.
-	 If you want to migrate registered items from Ver 0.2.0 to Ver 1.0.0, start both and send the registered items from Ver 0.2.0 to the clipboard and add them to the history of Ver 1.0.0.
-Then, register the items from the history added to Ver 1.0.0 to the registered items of Ver 1.0.0.
+	 If you want to migrate template items from Ver 0.2.0 to Ver 1.0.0, start both and send the template items from Ver 0.2.0 to the clipboard and add them to the history of Ver 1.0.0.
+Then, register the items from the history added to Ver 1.0.0 to the template items of Ver 1.0.0.
 Tools that are compatible with Ver 0.2.0 can also be used with Ver 1.0.0.
 (Some restrictions apply)

 --